Study at the Chair

 Postdoctoral Trainee (2014-2017)

-Post-training job: Clinical Research Officer, Canadian Agency for Drugs and Technologies in Health
+Post-training position: Clinical Research Officer, Canadian Agency for Drugs and Technologies in Health

 Research project: A network perspective on patient engagement